mccollegestudent/learning-fastapi/README.md

 #learning-fastapi
-This is my social media python api made for learning purposes
+This is my simple yet comprehensive social media python api

 ##🔗 Some Features
 - **GitHub Actions CI/CD Pipeline**: Automated testing and deployment with a streamlined Continuous Integration and Continuous Deployment (CI/CD) pipeline using GitHub Actions.